 - Apply Now

-Make the most of your winter or summer with these study abroad programs at Korea University.
-You will have the opportunity to take one, two or three courses, each offering a full semester of coursework, totaling 48 contact hours.
-Choose from a wide range of subjects including art and design, business and economics, communication and media, international relations, engineering, science, math and more.
-Click on each session to learn more!
+Make the most of your summer with these study abroad programs at Korea University.
+Choose from a wide range of subjects including Korean language, art and design, business and economics, communication and media, international relations, engineering, science, math and more.

 Students must have a minimum grade point average of 2.50.